ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 specified commit.

 This is a good example of why making seperate commits for each change is a good idea.
-If we had committed the changes to both `ingredients.txt` and `instructions.txt` at once we would not have been able to revert just the enjoy instruction.
+If we had committed the changes to both `ingredients.md` and `instructions.md` at once we would not have been able to revert just the enjoy instruction.

 > ## The Ultimate Guide to Undoing in Git